Back to all stories

 Conclusion

-Some of the largest security incidents during this ongoing crypto winter have been due to private key incidents.
-Incidents like the Ronin Bridge exploit and the FTX hack saw staggering losses exceeding $500 million apiece.
-Fast forward to today, and approximately $291.3 million has vanished due to private key breaches.
+Some of the largest security incidents during this ongoing crypto winter have been due to private key compromises.
+Incidents like the Ronin Bridge exploit and the FTX hack saw losses exceeding $500 million apiece.
+Fast forward to today, and approximately $291.3 million has been stolen due to private key breaches.
 77.7% originates from the five major incidents dissected in this analysis.
 September alone saw losses upwards of $120 million.
 The Stake.com and CoinEx exploits account for 78% of September's total.

-Historical data, including the Ronin Bridge and CoinsPaid exploits, pinpoints the Lazarus Group's modus operandi: spear-phishing targeting Web3 company personnel to hijack sensitive credentials.
-Employees in the Web3 sphere need to be acutely vigilant of unsolicited job pitches, especially those boasting overly lucrative compensation packages.
-For investors, the emphasis on self-custody of funds becomes paramount, offering a buffer against the domino effect of such breaches, while also requiring strict management of personal private keys.
+Historical data, including the Ronin Bridge and CoinsPaid exploits, reveals the Lazarus Group's mode of attack: spear-phishing targeting Web3 company personnel to hijack sensitive credentials.
+Employees in the Web3 world need to be highly careful with unsolicited job pitches offering overly lucrative compensation packages.